Hamed-Aghapanah/CMRI-Insight/README.md

 The GUI is structured with multiple tabs for efficient navigation:
 - **File**: Tools for project and file management.
 - **Edit**: Data manipulation and management features.
-- **Image Tools**: Data extraction and enhancement functionalities.
+- **Image**: Data extraction and enhancement functionalities.
 - **Segmentation**: Manual and automatic segmentation options.
+- **Analysis and Tracking**: Provides tools for analyzing and tracking cardiac motion and strain.
+- **Tools**: Additional utilities for enhancing the analysis process, such as measurement tools and annotation features.
+- **View**: Options for customizing the display and visualization settings of the images and analysis results.
+- **Help**: Access to user guides, documentation, and support resources.

 ## Future Work
 - **Improvement of User Interface**: Enhancing UI for better user experience and real-time collaboration.